pingcap/docs-cn/scale-tidb-using-tiup.md

 > **Note:**
 >
 > Since TiDB v4.0, PingCAP no longer provides support for TiDB Ansible.
 Since TiDB v5.0, PingCAP no longer provides TiDB Ansible documents.
-If you want to read the document that introduces how to scale a TiDB cluster using TiDB Ansible, see [Scale the TiDB Cluster Using TiDB Ansible](https://docs.pingcap.com/tidb/v4.0/scale-tidb-using-ansible).
+If you want to read the document that introduces how to scale a TiDB cluster using TiDB Ansible, see [Scale the TiDB Cluster Using TiDB Ansible (v4.0)](https://docs.pingcap.com/tidb/v4.0/scale-tidb-using-ansible).

 To view the current cluster name list, run `tiup cluster list`.